 How We Tested

-Nutrition & Weight Loss Runner’s World’s team, who collectively run all distances—from short intervals to marathons and beyond—across diverse running styles and environments.
+These energy gel recommendations reflects the vast range of experience and expertise of the Runner’s World’s team, who collectively run all distances—from short intervals to marathons and beyond—across diverse running styles and environments.
 Each runner has tested multiple gels in our running careers during training sessions and races, paying close attention to factors like taste, digestibility, energy delivery, and any gastric effects (no one wants to hit the porta potties, they’re foul).
 We've also considered the scientific formulation behind each product, ensuring that recommendations align with current sports nutrition research.

 Chia Energy Gel, Variety 12 Pack